iricigor/SadJoey/Readme.md

 ## Info

-Module compares your level of sadness with Joey's, meme created during [PS Conf 2018](http://www.psconf.eu/).
+Module compares your level of your sadness with "Sad Joey". #SadJoey is a meme created during [PS Conf 2018](http://www.psconf.eu/).
 See more info about [#SadJoey](https://twitter.com/hashtag/SadJoey) on Twitter.

+Module publishes only one function, **Test-SadJoey** with two parameters:
+- [string] **Name** (optional) - your name
+- [string] **URL** (mandatory) - public URL to your photo

+If you do not have your photo with public URL, you may want to temporary upload your photo online.
+For that, you can use one the many [quick photo sharing](https://www.bing.com/search?q=quick+image+sharing) online services.
+You just need to get direct link to your photo which you can test in your browser.

+## In Action

+You can see it live in action at https://sadjoey.azurewebsites.net/api/SJ.
+Or, check a link with my photo [here](https://sadjoey.azurewebsites.net/api/SJ?Name=Igor&URL=http://bitly.com/SJ-Igor).

 ## Application key